architg1/architg1.github.io/src/content/jobs/Keriton 1/index.md

 title: 'Data Analyst and Project Lead'
 company: 'Coronavirus Visualization Team'
 location: 'Massachusetts, USA'
-range: 'June 2020 - Present'
+range: 'May 2020 - August 2020'
 url: 'https://www.understandcovid.org/'
 ---

-- Co-Leading an 11 member team to investigate the impact of COVID-19 on cybersecurity.
-Identifying industries vulnerable to cybercrime and exploring affordable protective measures.
+- Co-led an 11 member team that researched the impact of COVID-19 on cybersecurity, identied vulnerable industries and investigated affordable options
-- Scrutinizing Russia's COVID19 data to determine the legitimacy of their official data by analyzing official government policies and prediction models.
+- Scrutinised Russia's COVID-19 data to determine the legitimacy of official data by examining government policies and prediction models